 4600 International Gateway, Columbus, OH 43219

 Opened in 1929, Port Columbus connects Ohio with the world by offering passenger air service to meet the needs of business and leisure travelers.
-Located 7 minutes from downtown, Port Columbus is known for its accessibility and ease of use.
+Located 7 minutes from downtown, John Glenn International is known for its accessibility and ease of use.

 • Offers about 150 daily departures to 32 destinations (numbers vary on a daily basis)